JSON Formatter

 |---|---|

-| jq CLI | Requires installation and command-line comfort for a basic pretty-print |
+| jq CLI | Powerful but needs installation and command-line fluency for a quick pretty-print |

 | JSON Formatter | Free, runs in your browser, no sign-up, no watermarks, no file-size limits beyond your device memory. |